 - In the email header or subject line, please enter your student ID# (the ID with several digits; no letters) and the words “Waiver Request.”
 For Example 1212345 Waiver Request.
 Be sure to use the appropriate address email@example.com

 Do not send links to Google docs.
 Send all documents in PDF or Word doc/docx format or in the body of the email.

 Upon receipt of this documentation, one of the Directors of First-Year Writing will review the materials and determine whether the writing sample provided indicates the student has indeed produced written projects that indicate the student has completed classes of similar rigor and breadth.
 Should you be granted a waiver, the information will be processed via StudentAdmin by the First-Year Writing office and you will be notified via email.
 Requests for waivers must be submitted according to the deadline schedule below.
 Only if the deadline is met can you expect to be informed of the directors’ decision before the official registration date for the subsequent term.

 NOTE: If the credits for a writing course are not coded by the Transfer Credit office as ENGL 91002 or ENGL 91003, in some cases students may apply for the waiver and request that a course be reviewed as “equivalent.”
-The Director must approve this request, and if the course is not equivalent, then the course cannot count.
-To apply for such a special waiver, you must consult with FYW administration, and submit official documentation (e.g. syllabus) of course approach and content course in question.
-The course must not only have substantial writing but should also focus on the practices of writing.
+The Director must approve this request, and if the course is not equivalent, then the course will not count.
+To apply for such a special waiver, you must consult with FYW administration and submit official documentation (e.g. syllabus and any other supporting materials that demonstrate the class IS a writing course).
+The course must not only have substantial writing but should also focus on the practices of writing, including drafting, substantive revision, feedback, and further revision.
 A first-year seminar that required several pages of writing will not qualify unless the course focused on writing as a practice.